 Arizona Charter Academy is recognized by the Arizona Department of Education as a Positive Behavior Intervention and Support (PBIS) school.
+Students and staff demonstrate this by exemplifying GREAT.

 A positive learning environment in our school and a good state of student conduct starts with students, parents, and staff having knowledge and understanding of the basic standards of acceptable conduct.
-In order to assist everyone in the pursuit of a quality education, the school has established guidelines designed to ensure a safe environment for all students and staff.
+To assist everyone in the pursuit of a quality education, the school has established guidelines designed to ensure a safe environment for all students and staff.
 For these guidelines to be most effective, it is vital for the family, the school and the community to work together.

 Students are responsible for their own actions.
-Students whose actions are in violation of school guidelines and policies will be expected to accept the appropriate consequences.
-This includes their time at school as well as going to and from school, at sporting events, and any school-sponsored events.
-It also includes students' activities on social media and other non-school related activities that may have an effect on the educational environment.
+Students whose actions violate school guidelines and policies will be expected to accept the appropriate consequences.
+This includes their time at school, going to and from school, at sporting events, and any school-sponsored events.
+It also includes students' activities on social media and other non-school-related activities that may affect the educational environment.
 Students are expected to respect the rights and property of others, along with demonstrating high standards of personal integrity.
-We are proud of our students and strive to see that all students learn through school experiences to recognize the essential worth of each individual.
+We are proud of our students and strive to see that they learn through school experiences to recognize their essential worth.
 To meet these goals, we enlist the support of our community.